teorth/equational_theories/CONTRIBUTING.md

 - [`Equations/All.lean`](equational_theories/Equations/All.lean)  The complete set of 4692 equational laws involving at most four magma operations (up to symmetry and relabeling).
 It was generated using [this script](scripts/generate_eqs_list.py).
 The subgraph equations are included as an import.
 If you find an equation here of particular interest to study, consider transferring it to `Equations/Basic.lean`.
 The equations are split up into five smaller files to assist compilation.
 - [`Subgraph.lean`](equational_theories/Subgraph.lean)  This is the file for all results concerning the specific laws of interest.
 - [`Homomorphisms.lean`](equational_theories/Homomorphisms.lean)  This file defines magma homomorphisms and magma isomorphisms and provides basic API for them.
+- [`Conjectures.lean`](equational_theories/Conjectures.lean)  A file to store human-generated conjectures that have not yet been formalized in Lean.

 Some technical Lean files:
 - [`EquationalResult.lean`](equational_theories/EquationalResult.lean)  Introduces the `@[equational_result]` attribute, which adds metadata to allow for easier aggregation of implications.
 Also adds `conjecture` keyword, which is a variant of `proof_wanted` which keeps the metadata produced by `@[equational_result]` (but marking it as a conjecture).